 The Lutheran understanding of vocation and the priesthood of all believers can be powerful for teens and young adults.
-As Generation Z moves through school and into the workforce, data is showing that they value their academic and work achievements, hobbies and activities as key pieces of their identity.
-God can use the healthy desire of these young people for action to spread the Gospel and help reflect God’s love in their everyday lives.
+Gen Z is an action oriented and achievement driven generation.
+Vocation helps to prioritize their time, gifts and talents.
+It encourages discipline and excellence while keeping the focus on the Gospel of Jesus.
+God can use the healthy desire of these young people for action to spread the His Good News and love in their everyday lives.